mohammedfirdouss/pipecd-test-app/README.md

 ## Usage

-See `manual_test.md` in the main pipecd repo for full setup and test instructions.

 Each folder contains:
 - `app.pipecd.yaml` — PipeCD app config with the pipeline stages
 - `deployment.yaml` — Kubernetes Deployment manifest